 A Eulogy Isn’t Goodbye

 When people think of a eulogy, they imagine it to be the final words spoken about their loved one.
 While it's a method we use to honor our loved ones, it is just the beginning of their legacy.
-After death, we can still keep them close to our hearts.
+After death, we can still keep them close to our hearts by reflecting on memories or with a physical reminder like a custom urn or cremation diamond.

 A eulogy is an invitation to ignite the memories of your loved one.
 And to keep their presence alive.
 Speak their name out loud, tell your friends about them, and allow this person's memory to carry you.